 Citizens can click Apply for benefits to apply for a benefit.
-For more information, see Starting and selecting an application.
+For more information, see "Start an application" on page 9.

 The 'Review your profile' card

 Citizens can click Review your profile to update their profile with a change in circumstances.
 For more information, see "Enter a life event" on page 18.